Modern and contemporary art history.

 Art 195 - Digital Imaging/Processing

 Full course for one semester.
-This course introduces students to the fundamentals of digital imaging.
+This course introduces students to the fundamentals of digital imaging and creative coding.
 Technical and conceptual units will be presented in a historical context and that of contemporary art practice.
-The class will cover digital camera operation, as well as the use of scanners, phones, tablets, and other digital tools and techniques to produce work.
 We will explore the link between art, technology, and the computer through readings, slide presentations, and class discussions.
 Students will learn to acquire, manipulate, and print digital images using Photoshop and Illustrator.
-Students are meant to develop a solid understanding of these digital imaging practices as well as an adaptable approach to emerging technologies.
+The class will also explore the use of the computer as an art medium through programming and examine the possibility of process-based art using Processing.
 Students will be expected to respond to assignments with technical competence and critical clarity.
-No prerequisite.
 Enrollment limited to 12.
 Studio.

 Art 196 - Digital Video/Interactive Art